 - Your age.

-medical conditions may cause you to heal slower.
+- Other medical conditions.
+Some may cause you to heal slower.

-goals and commitment to and compliance with a physical rehabilitation
+- Your recovery goals and commitment to and compliance with a physical rehabilitation program.